Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 With a single glance you turn your enemy to stone.
 Make a Focus attack against a creature within range.
-This attack automatically misses against creatures suffering from the blinded condition.
+This attack automatically misses against creatures suffering from the blinded ailment.
 If you hit, they are petrified for the duration of this effect:
 _ Damage
 _ Forced movement
 _ Boons
-_ Conditions \* Afflictions
+_ Ailments \* Afflictions

 - The target cannot take actions, reactions, or spend movement
 - The target is conscious and can use all of their senses normally